d-bl/MAE-gf/docs/counting.md

 ### Notations and short notations

 Let A = { a , b , c }; B = { p , q , r }
 1. A &otimes; B = { a , b , c } &otimes; { p , q , r }.
-This means: make all combinations from the symbols in the first set with all the symbols in the second set.
-This gives a new set: { ap, aq , ar , bp , bq , br , cp , cq , cr}.
+This means: make all combinations with all the symbols in the first set with all the symbols in the second set.
+This gives a new set: { ap , aq , ar , bp , bq , br , cp , cq , cr }.
 A word is one of these combinations.
 Please note: do not change the order.
 In this example, “pa” is not a word.
 2. Short notation: AB means: A &otimes; B; pA means: { p } &otimes; A (result: { pa , pb , pc }

 ### Rules for counting and cataloguing stitch words